 Foods you should avoid feeding your child with autism

-Today, I’m going to share with you my four foods you should consider removing from your autistic child’s diet.
+Today, I’m going to share with you my four foods that you should avoid feeding your child with autism.
 If you want to gain a better quality of life for your toddler on the autism spectrum, please remember to subscribe to my YouTube channel and follow me on Instagram, Facebook, or Twitter.

-My top food you should consider removing from your child’s diet is sugar.
-The consumption of sugary beverages and sugary products have grown to an exponential rate; our kids are being bombarded with sugar-filled snacks and sugar-filled foods that provide them no nutritional value.
+My top food that you should avoid feeding your child with autism is sugar.
+The consumption of sugary beverages and sugary products has grown at an exponential rate; our kids are being bombarded with sugar-filled snacks and sugar-filled foods that provide them no nutritional value.
 Sugar is everywhere it’s in processed foods such as cereals, pastries, candies.
 Sugar has a negative effect on your child’s behavior.
 It also affects their blood glucose levels.
-It impacts their gut flora and it weakens their immune system.
+It impacts their gut flora and weakens their immune system.
 Therefore, sugar is my top food that you should consider removing from your child’s diet.
 To do this, simply review your child’s diet and start to remove sugary foods.
 Eventually, you will have a child that contains little to no sugar.

 #2 Artificial Ingredients